 - 12/1/1969 – 6/13/1988: St. Stephen (Hazelwood, PA)

 - 6/14/1988 – 1/1/1996: St. Victor (Bairdford, PA)

 - 1/1/1996 – 6/17/1996: Leave of Absence

-Summary of Sexual Abuse Allegations against Father Lawrence F. Stebler:
+Summary of Sexual Abuse Allegations against Father Lawrence Stebler:

-The Diocese of Pittsburgh received a report from an adult male who recounted that when he was approximately 8 to 9 years of age, he was sexually abused by Father Lawrence F. Stebler when he was assigned to St. Hilary.
+Father Lawrence Stebler was ordained a priest in 1963 who served in the Diocese of Pittsburgh.
+According to media reports, an adult male alleged that when he was approximately 8 to 9 years old, he was sexually abused by Father Stebler when he was assigned to St. Hilary in Washington, PA.

 He reported that this abuse occurred for 2 or 3 years.
 The victim also noted that he did in fact previously disclose the abuse to two priests “who basically told him not to discuss it further.”